Frequently Asked Questions

 Here’s what scientists tell us:

-• The THC in pot has the ability to affect cannabinoid receptors, specific sites in the brain.
+• The THC in cannabis can affect cannabinoid receptors, specific sites in the brain.

 • One type of cannabinoid receptor, CB1, is concentrated in parts of the brain associated with memory, such as the hippocampus.

-• For some, being high feels like getting lost in their thoughts, forgetting what they are doing, and not staying concentrated on a goal.
-This kind of experience is probably due to pot’s effects on short-term memory.
+For some, being high feels like getting lost in their thoughts, forgetting what they are doing, and not staying concentrated on a goal.
+This kind of experience is probably due to cannabis’ effects on short-term memory.

-• On the other hand, scientists also think that long-term daily pot use may cause subtle impairments in memory and attention that persist even when a person isn’t high.
+On the other hand, scientists also think that long-term daily cannabis use may cause subtle problems with memory and attention that persist even when a person isn’t high.

 There are different types of memory.
 For example: